Telling your parents you dropped out of college is not an easy process. Things can go horribly wrong.

 The golden rule if your parents are forcing you to go back to college is to buy time.
 In that moment, both of you will be emotional and nothing good can come out of your conversation.

-Read more about what to do if your parents are forcing you to go to college (Link opens in new tab) in the article I have linked to.
+Read more about what to do if your parents are forcing you to go to college.

 I hope you will find a solution to your dilemma.

 All the best!